sf-wdi-31/mongoose/README.md

 Most databases also require that we specify the data-type for each attribute.
 In mongoose we can use data-types from javascript such as String, Number, and even Array.

-Let's look at this example:
+Let's look at this example, using the `console.js` file to help us interact with our database.

 ```js
 // models/person.js